 CenBioTech would continue to operate as normal, or as normal, and be oblivious to their situation.
 Everyone would go to work as they normally did, and not behave as if something terrible had happened.
 Because no one would know why they’d disappeared, if they even noticed.
-It would be business-as-usual, alright; but it’d be business without some of the best and brightest biomedical scientists on Lled, she reasoned.
-She enjoyed the self-praise for about ten seconds, and a half-smirk briefly creased her drawn face.
-But the day’s events tarnished the self-praise, and quickly wiped it from her face; replaced with a deep frown and moist eyes.
+Would be business-as-usual, alright; but it’d be business without some of the best and brightest biomedical scientists on Lled, she reasoned.
+She enjoyed the self-praise for about ten seconds, and a smirk briefly creased her drawn face.
+But the day’s events tarnished it, quickly wiped it from her face, replaced it with a deep frown and moist eyes.

 It’d been a tough, sad day.

-She soon doubted Rhizikh had either the people or the resources to spare to look for them.
-Fatigue affected her, in more ways than one, mostly like a punch in the gut.
+She soon doubted Rhizikh had either the people or resources spare to look for them.
+Fatigue affected, like a punch in the gut.

 Where did she head?
-Treems was awake and looked like she’d been in a fight.
+Treems looked like she’d been in a fight.
 Her black-rimmed eyes had streamed down her cheeks, and left thin dark veins.
-She adjusted her coat, and pulled the hood up as she shifted in the seat.
+She adjusted her coat, pulled the hood up as she shifted in the seat.

 Drinns looked over at her and smiled.
-She was weary from all the driving, but she didn’t want to stop just yet.
+She was weary from all the driving, but didn’t want to stop just yet.
 Could’ve been the end for all of them, she realised; if they’d stayed or gone back to Llantan and were found.
 She swallowed hard as she contemplated her mortality.
-But shook her head and quickly tried to put the thought of death out of her mind.
+But quickly tried to put the thought of death out of her mind.

 She told Treems she headed south to a coastal port, a place called Hrammalyn.
-Had she heard of it?
-A place where they could rest and recuperate, plan their future there, in private.
+A place where they could rest and recuperate, and plan their future there, in private.
 A place where they wouldn’t be disturbed.

 Treems quipped bitterly that it was her hope.

-There’d be a lovely view of the bay, Drinns quipped, trying to lighten the mood.
-She tried to sound happy, at least, desperately tried to get Treems to think about more positive things.
+There’d be a lovely view of the bay.
+Drinns tried to sound happy, desperately tried to get Treems to think about more positive things.
 Though, even she had trouble doing so.

 Really?
-Treems almost sounded positive.
-But she was sarcastic when she said she doubted they’d see much in the dark.
+Treems was almost positive.
+Doubted they’d see much in the dark.

 Drinns gave her a wry smile.
 She heard a hint of recovery in that last remark.

 If she hadn’t come back … she probably wouldn’t have gotten to see it, Hrammalyn.
 Even if it was at night.
-The words slowly rolled off Treems’ tongue accompanied by a melancholic tone, but a hint of recovery on them.
+The words slowly rolled off Treems’s tongue and the hint of recovery on them.

 Drinns stammered not to say …

 Treems insisted it was true.
-Her and him would both be pushing up Zillia’s now, if it wasn’t for her fucking mad bravery.
+They’d both be pushing up Zillia’s now, if it wasn’t for her fucking mad bravery.
 Like Gregor would have said …

 Really?
 Drinns gently mocked her.
 Had she really demonstrated fucking mad bravery?

-Treems’ answer was more subdued.
-She turned away to look out the window, as the darkness descended quickly, now; she seemed to study her reflection in the window.
+Treems’s answer was more subdued.
+She turned away to look out the window, as the darkness descended quickly, now; Treems seemed to look at her reflection in the window.

-Treems was listless, and shuffled in the seat until she was comfortable.
+Treems was dour, and watched her shuffle in the seat until she was comfortable.

-Treems slowly fell quiet, and after a while, was engulfed by weariness and soon asleep.
-Drinns reached over and gently grasped Treems’ forearm, and gave it a gentle squeeze.
+Treems slowly fell quiet, after a while, engulfed by weariness, and soon asleep.
+Drinns reached over and gently grasped Treems’s forearm, gave it a gentle squeeze.

 Drinns inhaled a deep breath, exhaled and shivered.
-She tried to be watchful as they headed toward the port city of Hrammalyn, though difficult in the circumstances.
-She fought the weariness.
-And the car fought the rain as it returned.
-The dreary rain, which further dampened her enthusiasm.
-What little she had.
-She used her strength to survive.
-Her will to survive was strong.
-She watched the pelt her new, shiny black thing, which sported a few nicks and dents, bullet holes and a shattered window, through which the cold rain attacked her.
+She tried to be watchful as they headed toward the port city of Hrammalyn, difficult in the circumstances.
+She fought the tiredness.
+The rain had returned, too, the dreary rain, and further dampened her enthusiasm.
+She watched it pelt her new, shiny black thing, that now sported a few nicks and dents, bullet holes and a shattered back window, through which the cold rain attacked her.

-Twilight had come, and left a thin ribbon of violet that hovered above the skyline.
-The first stars were visible and twinkled high overhead, between gaps in the low clouds.
-Drinns thought she saw the lights of Hrammalyn ahead, a few fanned beams of light reached through the treetops in the darkness as it enveloped them.
+Twilight had come, and left a thin band of light that hovered above the skyline.
+The first stars were visible, and twinkled high overhead, between gaps in the low clouds.
+Drinns thought she saw the lights of Hrammalyn ahead, a few beams of light reached through the treetops in the darkness as it enveloped them.